 It is true to say that the more we think of a situation or experience the bigger and more dominant it can become.
 Therefore, being mindful of our thoughts, ideas and reactions to situations can be useful in assisting us in determining the validity of a situation or how much time or energy we should be giving to it.
 Listed below are some of the benefits of paying attention to how we react.

 - We gain a deeper awareness of our own mind and our true thoughts and experiences.

 - We dwell on immediate problems less and can apply this to future situations.

 - We are able to negotiate more appropriately the situations which we know cause us irritation or distress.

-- We are empowered to see wider possibilities and remove ourselves from situations which can be drawn out and unhelpful.
+- We are empowered to see wider possibilities and remove ourselves from situations that can be drawn out and unhelpful.

 - We can notice what we are focusing on and refocus our attention elsewhere if necessary.

 If you find that any of the above resonates with you personally, and you can at times be overwhelmed by difficult thoughts or feelings that you are unsure how to change or avoid, then you could benefit from speaking with a qualified therapist or counsellor.
 The therapeutic space will allow you to explore your reactions to situations, your thought processes and give you the tools you need to better understand how to react appropriately to situations.

 We will inevitably experience difficulties in our lives, and find ourselves in situations we do not fully understand, or find overwhelming.
 However, by taking a moment to consider our reactions, and placing our thoughts and feelings firmly in reality, we are able to distinguish our internal thoughts from the real world.